vivekborkar17/ByteBusters/README.md

 # ByteBusters
 Open Html.html file for home page.
 <br>
-This is our project for Smakathron
+This is our project for Smackathon
 <br>
 Problem Statement:
 <br>